On Weierstra{\ss} semigroups at one and two points and their corresponding Poincar\'e series

-This section is devoted to introduce the notion of Poincaré series associated with the multi-index filtration given by $\Gamma (X, \underline{mP})$ and to show its behaviour in the case of one and two points.
+This section is devoted to introduce the notion of Poincar\'e series associated with the multi--index filtration given by $\Gamma (X, \underline{mP})$ and to show its behaviour in the case of one and two points.
 For every $\underline{m} \in \mathbb{Z}^r$, set